HenryZhao88/ScanProof/README.md

 4. **Naturalistic corruption only.** The battery covers benign acquisition variation.
 It says nothing about adversarial robustness, which is a different and much more expensive question.
 5. **Single-layer Mahalanobis.** Weaker than multi-layer or ensembled OOD detectors, and it inherits whatever biases live in `m0-resnet18`'s feature space.
-We chose it because it needs no OOD data at fit time and runs in one forward pass.
+I chose it because it needs no OOD data at fit time and runs in one forward pass.
 6. **The weights are a judgement call, and the shift study shows what it costs.** The 0.20/0.40/0.25/0.15 split was fixed a priori.
 Averaging four signals dilutes the one that